scottish-pl-institute/spls/meetings/2023/november/index.md

 We will be physically located in the **McCance Building, room MC301** at the University of Strathclyde.
 Accessibility information is [available here](https://www.accessable.co.uk/university-of-strathclyde-glasgow/).

-For online participants we will stream the talks using `todo`.
+For online participants we will stream the talks using [YouTube](https://www.youtube.com/@scottishprogramminglanguag8396).

 We kindly acknowledge the continuing sponsorship of the [Scottish Informatics and Computer Science Alliance (SICSA)](https://sicsa.ac.uk).